saplingjs/sapling-website/docs/installation.md

 ## Manual installation

-If you do not wish to use the CLI, you can also add Sapling as a dependency with `npm install --save saplingjs` or `yarn add saplingjs`.
+If you do not wish to use the CLI, you can also add Sapling as a dependency with `npm install --save @sapling/framework` or `yarn add @sapling/framework`.

 > Next, [let's take a look at views](/views).